 5. You will have a series of proofs, forms, payments and other documents to prepare for your appointment.

 7. Appointment with consulate.

 8. Please contact Jae before you will arrive in Pittsburgh and make an appointment with her.
-Jae is happy to welcome you in person at CMU!!!
+Sasha is happy to welcome you in person at CMU!!!
 Furthemore, you have to attend the OIE foreign Scholar education class the first Thursday that you are at Carnegie Mellon University.

 The OIE orientation session is manditory for new and returning exchange students!

 Please call the Office of International Education (OIE) receptionist at (412) 268-5231 or x85231 (if you are calling from on campus) to arrange to attend the next mini-orientation session for all new scholars.

 The orientation sessions are intended to assist visiting scholars in J, H, F-1 Optional Practical Training, and other immigration/visa categories.
 Be sure to bring your passport, visa, I-94 departure card and DS-2019 form or any other immigration paperwork with you.
 Spouses are also welcome.
 Details on the regular time and location follow:

 Thursday, 1:00 - 2:00 PM

 Warner Hall, 3rd Floor

 The orientation session will be helpful for new scholars and visitors.
 In addition to immigration and visa matters, practical matters such as the social security number application, health and health insurance, housing, banking, transportation, etc. will also be discussed.